abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

 - **Flourish.Studio** [https://flourish.studio/]
   - Flourish Studio is a distinct data visualization tool which helps to explore and explain you data with beautiful visualization and stories.
-  - Easily make world-class visuals from our library of flexible templates with the help of dynamic charts, diagrams, heatmaps, pyramids, grids and projection maps.
+  - Easily make world-class visuals from our library of flexible templates with the help of dynamic charts, diagrams, heatmap, pyramids, grids and projection maps.
   - Assists in creating Bar chart race, Survey data, Magic charts, Zoomable hierarchies, Story maps, Violins and beeswarms, Chord diagrams, Mapping events and Connections globe.

 - **D3** [https://d3js.org/]